tkasozi/memorize-Hadith-and-Dua-app/privacy.md

 Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at talik.aziizi@gmail.com